lsst-ts/ts_tma_tma-documentation_tma-is_tma-is-design/TMA_IS_Design.md

 The code inside the Safety CPU is defined to meet the relations defined in the safety matrix.
 For doing this there are 3 main actions done inside the Safety CPU in the following order:

-1. Read the input variables from all the modules, both the ones wired to the Safety CPU and the Distributed I/O modules and the ones that reach to the Safety CPU over modbus from the PXI.
+1. Read the input values from all the modules, both the ones wired to the Safety CPU and the Distributed I/O modules and the ones that reach to the Safety CPU over modbus from the PXI.
 2. Apply the matrix to the read values to generate to corresponding response in each case.
-3. Send the output variables generated after the matrix execution to both the output modules wired to the Safety CPU and the Distributed I/O modules and the ones the Safety CPU sends over modbus to the PXI.
+3. Send the output values generated after the matrix execution to both the output modules wired to the Safety CPU and the Distributed I/O modules and the ones the Safety CPU sends over modbus to the PXI.

 ### Tasks and priorities